 6. The Recommendations on the Transport of Dangerous Goods, the first version of which was published in 1956, have been developed by the United Nations Economic and Social Council’s Sub-Committee of Experts on the Transport of Dangerous Goods (hereafter referred to as the “TDG Sub-Committee”).
 The Recommendations:

-(a) are intended to promote public safety in the transport of dangerous goods which includes the safety of human life and health and of property and the environment.
+(a) are intended to promote public safety in the transport of dangerous goods which includes the safety of human life and health and of property and the environment;

-(b) take into account technical progress, the development of new substances and materials and the requirements of modern multi-modal transport systems
+(b) take into account scientific and technical progress, the development of new substances and materials and the requirements of modern multi-modal transport systems;

-(c) are addressed to governments and international organizations concerned with the safety and the regulation of the transport of dangerous goods.
+(c) are addressed to governments and international organizations concerned with the safety and the regulation of the transport of dangerous goods; and